Why Homes Don’t Sell Even in a Good Market (Wichita Seller Guide)

 Many sellers choose to prepare their home before listing in order to reduce surprises during the transaction.
 One common approach is obtaining a pre-listing inspection.
 This allows sellers to identify potential concerns before buyers discover them during their own inspections.

-If repairs are completed as a result of that inspection, it’s helpful to document the work clearly so buyers understand what was addressed.
-This may include:
+If repairs are completed as a result of that inspection, it's helpful to document the work clearly so buyers understand what was addressed.
+This may include keeping receipts for repairs or maintenance, providing invoices from contractors, and documenting the work completed.

 When a pre-listing inspection report is shared with buyers, providing documentation for any repairs helps demonstrate transparency and can give buyers additional confidence in the property.